ddom-pubgit/old-script-collection/README.md

 A series of Powershell modules that will check the CBT data from VMware production against Veeam Backups

+# WARNING

+Bug in the math, don't use yet, doesn't work right.
+Fixing.

 ## Requirements

 The cmdlets must be used from a machine that meets the following requirementst